liloB123/Hafifa/clean_code/README.md

 You have a file of a mp3 player that works, but is badly written.

 Your mission is to take the code and organize it as much as you can.
-To help you, you have a git repo that sums up the principles of python clean code.
+To help you, you have a git repo that sums up the principles of Python Clean Code.

-Good Luck!
+Good luck!